zgilkerson/azure-pipelines-agent/docs/design/yaml-trigger-cache.md

 When a ref is updated, the YAML file from the new commit is used to evaluate whether to trigger a build.

-With GitHub, we need to stay under the throttling limits of 1,000 API calls per hour, per user.
+With GitHub, we need to stay under the throttling limits of 5,000 API calls per hour, per user.
 Since we use service endpoints to talk to GitHub, this means throttling is tied back to the user associated with the service endpoint.

 Unauthenticated API calls to GitHub are not an option.
-Throttling rates for unauthenticated calls are even lower, and are per source IP address.
+Throttling rates for unauthenticated calls are 60 requests per hour, per originating IP address.

 In general, caching will also be helpful anytime the source provider is hosted in a separate service.
 Currently Build is hosted in TFS with source control, so we do not leverage trigger caching for VSTS-Git.